| Glow

 perhaps one of the most well known of all beetles, but

-one which I had never seen before 2008 and certainly many
+one which we had never seen before 2008 and certainly

-the Sherwood Forest area (Ref: Sheila Wright) Although it has probably disappeared from
+stronghold in the Sherwood Forest area.
+Although it has

-much of the UK, where numbers have declined at many sites
+numbers have declined at many UK sites in recent years.

-female Glow Worm, photographed by day at Clumber Park,
+Glow Worm, photographed by day at Clipstone Old Quarter

 |